Emperor v. Aurobindo Ghosh and Others: The plot of killing Kingsford

-In 1907, Barin Ghosh arranged to send Hem Chandra Kanungo (Hem Chandra Das), one of his associates, to Paris to learn the art of bomb-making from Nicholas Safranski, a Russian revolutionary in exile in the French Capital.
+In 1907, Hem Chandra Kanungo (Hem Chandra Das), left Calcutta for Paris to learn the art of bomb-making from Nicholas Safranski, a Russian revolutionary in exile in the French Capital.
 Returning to Bengal, Hem began working with Barin Ghosh again.
 With Fraser alerted, a new target was selected in Douglas Kingsford.
 Kingsford was the Chief Magistrate of the Presidency court of Alipore, and had overseen the trials of Bhupendranath Dutta and other editors of Jugantar, sentencing them to rigorous imprisonment.
 Jugantar itself responded with defiant editorials.
 The defiance of Jugantar saw it face five more prosecutions that left it in financial ruins by 1908.
 These prosecutions brought the paper more publicity, and helped disseminate the Samitis ideology of revolutionary nationalism.
 Shukla Sanyal notes in 2014 that revolutionary terrorism as an ideology began to win support amongst a significant populace in Bengal, tacitly even if not overt.
 Kingsford also earned notoriety among nationalists when he ordered the whipping of a young Bengali boy by the name of Sushil Sen for participating in the protests that followed the Jugantar trial.
 The first attempt to kill Kingsford was in the form of a book bomb that Hem constructed.
 An empty tin of Cadbury's cocoa was packed with a pound of picric acid and three detonators.
 This was packed into a hollowed section of Herbert Broom's Commentaries on the Common Law and delivered wrapped in brown paper to Kingsford's house by a young revolutionary named Paresh Mallick.
 Kingsford placed the unopened package in his shelf to examine it later.
 By March 1908, fearful of the judge's safety, he was promoted to District Judge and transferred by the government to Muzaffarpur in the northern part of Bihar.
 With him went his furniture, library and the book bomb made by Hem Chandra.

 Khudiram Bose, who threw the bomb at Muzaffarpur, held under guard some time after his arrest.